 Key Assumptions - 2000 to 2004

 The projections are primarily driven by significant increases in volumes delivered to power generators, by growth in each category of customers and by usage level per customer.
-The cost of gas is assumed to escalate at the rate of inflation in Brazil as measured by IGP-M. Forecasted revenues and costs are converted into US dollars at the exchange rates shown above.
+The cost of gas is assumed to escalate at the rate of inflation in Brazil as measured by IGP-M. Forecasted revenues and costs are converted into US Dollars at the exchange rates shown above.

 Volumes